ExPace: Marketplace

 The first commercial space launch company in China, China Sanjiang Space Group Co., another subsidiary of CASIC, is planning it first launch for 2017, using ExPace's KZ-11 launch vehicle.
 The KZ-11 launch vehicle has launched but failed to reach orbit on 10 July 2020.

-ExPace is in competition with several other Chinese space rocket startups, being LandSpace, Galactic Energy, LinkSpace, i-Space, OneSpace and Deep Blue Aerospace.
+ExPace is in competition with several other Chinese space rocket startups, including LandSpace, Galactic Energy, LinkSpace, i-Space, OneSpace and Deep Blue Aerospace.